aws-solutions-library-samples/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 ## Configuration and Testing

-Once both parts of the solution have been deployed you should be able to perform a simple curl against your network load balancers public DNS name, or your own dns alias records that you may have created to masquerade behind.
-If you have enabled your VPC Lattice Service or Service Network for authorisation, then you will need to sign your requests to the endpoint in the **same region** that you have deployed the stack in, the following example using the **--aws-sigv4** switch with curl demonstrates how to do this:
+Once both parts of the solution have been deployed you should be able to perform a simple curl against your network load balancer's public DNS name, or your own dns alias records that you may have created to masquerade behind.
+If you have enabled your VPC Lattice Service or Service Network for authorisation, then you will need to sign your requests to the endpoint in the **same region** that you have deployed the stack in -  the following example using the **--aws-sigv4** switch with curl demonstrates how to do this:

     curl https://yourvpclatticeservice.name \
         --aws-sigv4 "aws:amz:%region%:vpc-lattice-svcs" \